raml-org/raml-spec/versions/raml-10/raml-10.md

     type: Phone | Notebook
 ```

-To deserialize an instance, first fully expand all unions at every level, then match the instance against each element in that expansion starting from the left-most and proceeding to the right; use the first successful matching element to deserialize the instance; and if no elements match, the instance is invalid.
+To deserialize an instance of data, first fully expand all unions at every level, then match the instance against each element in that expansion starting from the left-most and proceeding to the right; use the first successful matching element to deserialize the instance; and if no elements match, the instance is invalid.
 A valid instance of a union type must pass all restrictions associated with at least one of the elements.
 For example:

 ```yaml
 types: